 Obesity is becoming the fastest growing health problem in the world and associated with it, is the rise of life-threatening diseases such as obesity-related cancers.

-- Overweight and obesity are a major health problem in India and are increasing due to various reasons.
+- Overweight and obesity are major health problems in India and are increasing due to various reasons.

 - There is an increase in the prevalence of cancers in India.